spotify/threaddump-analyzer/README.md

   security model: Move unit test data from test.html into iframes of test.html and put each unit test data block in its own file, referenced from test.html.

+* Make the Thread class parse held locks, waited-for locks and waited-for condition variables from the thread dump.

+* List all synchronization things at the end; both locks and condition variables in the same list.
+For each, list who's holding it, who's waiting for the lock, and who's waiting for notification.
+All references should be clickable.